-In January 2017, Arizona State University's Center for Child Well-Being released a comparison study involving 12,399 infants and toddlers who experienced their first entry into out-of-home care in Maricopa County from January 2010 through December 2016.
+In March 2018, Arizona State University's Center for Child Well-Being released a comparison study involving 12,399 infants and toddlers who experienced their first entry into out-of-home care in Maricopa County from January 2010 through December 2016.
 Outcomes in terms of time to permanency, safety, and stability were examined in relation to a comparison group of children who entered out-of-home care in Maricopa County 18 months prior to the implementation of C2C.
-Since 2015, kinship care providers overtook family foster care as the most frequent initial placement type.
-Other positive changes include a decrease in group care placements such as shelters and group homes, as well as a decrease in out-of-state placements.
-Although the number of permanencies achieved within 12 months, and the number of reunifications, have increased over the years of C2C implementation, the proportions of these outcomes remain relatively consistent because of the increase in the overall number of infants and toddlers coming into care through 2015.
-Twelve-month post permanency re-reports and re-entries have decreased from pre-C2C implementation; however, the rates are highest for those children who are removed and returned in under eight days.
+Since 2014, kinship care providers (licensed and unlicensed) overtook family foster care as the most frequent initial placement type.
+Although the number of permanencies achieved within 12 months increased steadily through 2015, and the number of reunifications within 12 months have increased over the years compared to prior to C2C implementation, the proportions of these outcomes remain relatively consistent because of the increase in the overall number of infants and toddlers coming into care through 2015.
+Twelve-month post permanency re-reports and reentries have decreased from pre-C2C implementation; however, the rates are highest for those children who are removed and returned in under eight days.

-Maricopa Community Court Team Topic of the Month discussions for SFY 2017 included the following:
+The Maricopa Community Court Team Topic of the Month discussions for SFY 2018 included the following: